darktable-org/dtdocs/content/special-topics/contributing.md

 - Markdown files should be as short as possible
 - Follow the naming and capitalization norms present in the GUI of the application -- namely all headers and titles are in lower case, except for the very top-level chapter names.
 Similarly, use all lower case when referencing module names and controls.
 - Headers in a file should not exceed level three (###)
 - The primary authoring language is English.
-Avoid idiomatic terminology where possible as the English language version may be read by people for whom English is not their native language
+Avoid idiomatic language where possible as the English version of the documentation may be read by people for whom English is not their native language
 - Assume the reader has the application open while reading the user manual and only include images where they contribute to the explanation of complex functionality
 - Use image callouts if you need to annotate an image (i.e. mark parts of the image with a letter or number and then explain the meaning in some text following the image).
 Do not place words directly into the image for annotations, as this makes localization difficult.
 See [this page](../darkroom/pixelpipe/the-anatomy-of-a-module.md) for an example.
 - Changes to the content should be proposed via pull request or a similar mechanism